About

-Alex Shvartsman is a writer, anthologist, translator, and game designer.
+Alex Shvartsman is a writer, anthologist, translator, and game designer from Brooklyn, NY.
 His adventures so far have included traveling to over 30 countries, playing a card game for a living, and building a successful business.
-Alex resides in Brooklyn, NY with his wife and son.

 Media Kit